 For now, let’s go into more detail about what this curly cutie looks like.

-Bichon Frise characteristics include his standard white coat, although sometimes a bit of cream or apricot color can gather around the Bichon’s ears, nose, and paws.
+A defining characteristic of this breed is his standard white coat.
+Although, sometimes a bit of cream or apricot color can gather around the Bichon’s ears, nose, and paws.

 However, this “off-white” fur should only cover about 10% of his body.